JackLawhorn/Heavens-Above-Gardens-Below/Posts/(Theme) Reinvention.md

 Specifically, I felt that my implementation of the Elves in this setting and their massive influence on humanity would necessarily lead to a greater prevalence of martial characters as opposed to stereotypical wizards and sorcerers.
 When I think of ways of implementing battle mages, there are certainly a number of interesting directions that come to mind.

 Enchanted artifacts, if made readily accessible to the warrior classes, are a good way to lend magical properties and abilities to otherwise martial units.
-The [[Materialist magics|materialist]] scholars and later the [[necromancer demons]] they became are my stab at this idea. [[Psions]], explored further below, could make extremely effective warrior mages as well.
+The [[Materialist magics|materialist]] scholars and later the [[Necromancer demons]] they became are my stab at this idea. [[Psions]], explored further below, could make extremely effective warrior mages as well.
 The furthest extreme, and a representation of near-unlimited and explosive power, would be the of the [[Oremongers Guild#artificer knights|artificer knights]] of the [[Oremongers Guild]].

 ### Inspiration